brown-dash/Dash-Documentation/markdown/environment.md

 ![](../assets/gifs/environment/menu-panel.gif){:.img}

-Each icon in this menu has an associated sidebar panel that opens up on the left hand side of the screen.
-All icons above can be reordered by click and dragging the icon, then dropping it into the desired location in the menu.

 ### Access
 Permanently pinned on the left.
 Flyouts can be toggled open & closed by clicking on the specific icon, or by clicking on the grey drag handle.
-The popup can be toggled open by clicking on the settings (gear) icon, and closed by clicking the “x” icon on the top right corner.

 | Icon       | Title         | Description |
 |:-------------|:------------------|:------|